CORNET: Learning Table Formatting Rules By Example: Introduction

-Traditional programming-by-example (PBE) systems~\cite{flashfill, flashextract} can typically derive useful search constraints by relating properties of the outputs to the inputs provided (e.g. an output text may share spans with an input text).
-This is challenging to do in CF learning as the user only provides what amounts to a small number of formatting labels.
-The predicate generation and clustering step in \system{} mitigates this by generating and applying simple predicates, which jointly can help \emph{hypothesize} such formatting labels for the entire target column.
-Once these hypothesized labels are available, we can apply our iterative rule enumeration procedure.
-Much like other PBE problems, we enumerate multiple possible programs consistent with our hypothesized outputs.
+Traditional programming-by-example (PBE) systems~\cite{flashfill, flashextract, vldb-pbe-2} can typically derive useful search constraints by relating properties of the outputs to the inputs provided.
+For example, an output text may share spans of characters with an input text.
+This is challenging to do in learning CF rules as the user only provides a small number of boolean formatting labels.
+Recent PBE approaches \cite{morpheus-pbe, chen-wang-pbe, scythe-pbe, vldb-pbe-1, SPARQLBye} use richer signals in the form of output examples or user interaction to navigate the search space and disambiguate programs.
+The predicate generation and clustering steps in \system{} mitigate this by generating and applying simple predicates, which jointly can help \emph{hypothesize} such formatting labels for the entire target column.

+Once these hypothesized labels are available, we apply our iterative rule enumeration and ranking procedures.
+Like other PBE approaches, we enumerate multiple candidate programs consistent with the hypothesized outputs.
 Our enumeration uses tree learning as we can easily enforce consistency over user-provided examples.
-The learning process is iterative to induce diversity of candidate rules.
-Finally, we employ a ranker that can disambiguate between these competing programs by capturing properties not just of the rule but also of the underlying data and the execution of the rule on that data.
+The learning process is iterative to generate diverse rules.
+Finally, we rank these competing programs.
+Our ranker captures properties of the rule, the underlying data, and the rule's execution.

-To evaluate \system{}, we created a benchmark of 968 real user tasks from public Excel spreadsheets. \system{} outperforms symbolic and neural baselines that were adapted to our problem, by accurately learning conditional formatting rules with as few as two or three formatted examples.
+To evaluate \system{}, we created a benchmark of 105K real user tasks from public Excel spreadsheets. \system{} can learn CF rules from as few as two examples and outperforms existing and custom symbolic and neural baselines that were adapted for this task.